benoitthore/Enamel/EnamelKotlin/src/main/java/com/thorebenoit/enamel/kotlin/core/backingfield/README.md

 ## Backing fields for Kotlin extension variables (Work In Progress)

 The ExtraValueHolder delegates allows backing fields on classes without having to extend them by storing keys and values in a map with WeakReferences so it doesn't create memory leaks.

-When creating an ExtraValueHolde, a coroutine is started and waits until the Garbage Collector kicks in.
+When creating an ExtraValueHolder, a coroutine is started and waits until the Garbage Collector kicks in.
 When this happens the map is cleared so it only keeps WeakReferences that are still holding on to a value.

 It can be used like so:
 ```Kotlin